 The education system is continuously examined for improvement and one of the areas of concern that arises is how math is being taught in classrooms.
 Methods of teaching mathematics for a deeper understanding are constantly discussed and implemented in an attempt to keep up with the ever changing needs of students.
 WAEC chief examiner's report (2003) revealed that students lack knowledge in construction of angles, arcs, and other geometrical drawings.
 Thus, it is necessary to initiate a remedial action on the observed problems early in mathematics.
 It is on the above basis that this study explored the efficacy of games and simulations at improving students' interest and achievement in mathematics.
-Specifically, the study investigated the effect of virtual stimulation and gaming strategies on students' academic achievement in mathematics.
-The study will be of immense benefit to teachers and beyond, as it will enlighten them on the effect of gaming strategies on their student and their academic performance in mathematics.
+Specifically, the study investigated virtual simulation and gaming strategies on science students' academic achievement on the concept of mathematics in United Kingdom.